zarthur/CSCC-Android-Mobile-Applications-Notes/week_11/readme.md

 ```

 By specifying the action, the OS knows the app is capable of handling the
 action.
-To respond to implict intents, we would have to specify the default
+To respond to implicit intents, we would have to specify the default
 category.
 When looking for volunteer applications to perform some action,
 Android uses the default category.
 We can also specify the scheme that can
 be compared with the intent data to ensure our app is cable of handling the